 How Can Minimally Invasive Lumbar Medial Branch Neurotomy Provide Low Back Pain Relief Without Surgery?

 After suffering from spinal trauma following a car accident, everyday activities like walking and even standing for more than a few minutes, became a struggle for Mark Begley.
-As an active biker and runner, he was concerned low back pain would prevent him from making a full recovery; but thanks to Orlando Orthopaedic Center’s Daniel M. Frohwein, M.D., and the minimally invasive lumbar medial branch neurotomy (also known as a “rhizotomy”) he performed, Mark is able to bike, run and exercise again without any pain.
+As an active biker and runner, he was concerned low back pain would prevent him from making a full recovery; but thanks to Orlando Orthopaedic Center and minimally invasive lumbar medial branch neurotomy (also known as a “rhizotomy”), Mark is able to bike, run and exercise again without any pain.
+“The minute I was done with the procedure, short of the pain from the actual procedure itself, I felt a difference,” says Mark.
+Four days later, he was back to work and able to continue the healing process pain-free.

 What is a Lumbar Medial Branch Neurotomy?